MohammedHamza0631/thinkle-dashboard/README.md

 A responsive React dashboard UI for the Thinkle+ Creator platform, built according to design specifications.

+Live Preview: [Here](https://thinkle-dashboard.vercel.app/) (Access the submissions route to see the dashboard)

 ## Features

 - Responsive sidebar navigation for both desktop and mobile views